-Join Cris Ippolite for an in-depth discussion in this video Introducing the Relationship Graph, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Introducing the Relationship Graph, part of FileMaker Pro: Relational Database Design.

 - At this point in the process of creating…a related database in FileMaker,…we're assuming that you've already gone…through the data modeling exercise,…got your tables determined and defined,…and also gone into your database and defined…all of your primary and foreign key fields.…If you open up your exercise files,…you'll see that we've got a file called 04_03.…Opening up 04_03…and going into the Manage Database option,…and you'll see that we've got our four tables defined,…and double-clicking each table…shows different fields that are defined.…